AoiKamishiro/VRChatPrefabs/Assets/00Kamishiro/GKLog/GKLog-README_EN.md

 3. Place the prefab in 00Kamishiro/GKLog in the scene.

 ### Prefabs
-* GKLog_v2.2 - The prfab made with UI Text.
+* GKLog - The prfab made with UI Text.
-* GKLog_v2.2T - The prfab made with TextMeshPro.
+* GKLog_T - The prfab made with TextMeshPro.

 ## Terms of Use
 * The assets in UnityPackage are distributed under the [MIT License][61].